French Alps Mountain Home

 Similar Versions Available

-There is a second version of this plan – French Alps 2 – available on this site that's very different in appearance from the outside and less expensive to build, but the interiors are nearly identical.
-For easy access to this other version, click on the architect's name (in red, in the upper left corner of this page).
+There is a second version of this plan – French Alps 2 – available on this site that’s very different in appearance from the outside and less expensive to build, but the interiors are nearly identical.
+For easy access to this other version, click on the architect’s name (in bold blue letters, on the left side of this page).
 Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For French Alps